 - Where your TFI score is greater than 135/250 (54%) your score is Category 4 or above

-- This course - CBT for Tinnitus E-Programme 12 - is the more suitable of the two courses as it leads you through the process more slowly and includes additional content to that needed by those with mild-moderate tinnitus distress
+- For a TFI score of 120/250 or over, this course - CBT for Tinnitus E-Programme 12 - is the more suitable of the two courses as it leads you through the process at a gentle pace and includes additional content to that needed by those with mild-moderate tinnitus distress

 Recent Feedback and Comments